Dhari Devi Temple Overview

 1. What is Maa Dhari Devi Temple known for?

-The temple is open daily from 6:00 AM to 12:00 PM and 2:00 PM to 7:00 PM.
+The temple is open daily from 6:00 AM to 12:00 PM and 2:00 PM to 7:00 PM, with a brief break in the Afternoon from 12:00 PM to 2:00 PM.
 Early morning and evening aarti are considered the most peaceful times for darshan.

 5. What is the nearest airport to Maa Dharidevi Temple?